 Reasons to consider a carry-back mortgage

 Traditionally, seller carry-back mortgages are mostly seen in down real estate markets.
-After all, owner financing allows buyers who may not be approved for bank financing the chance to become a homeowner.
+After all, seller financing mortgages allow buyers who may not be approved for bank financing the chance to become a homeowner.

 In the right circumstances, it can be a win-win situation.
 The buyer gets the financing they need to buy a home and the seller is able to sell their home, often at a better rate of return than they would get with a different investment of a similar size.

-Put simply, properties that are owner-financed usually garner a higher sale price.
+Put simply, properties that allow carry back loans usually garner a higher sale price.
 For their part, buyers may be willing to pay more if it means they have a viable route to becoming a homeowner.
 On the seller’s end, they can get more money out of the sale of their investment, plus they can often charge interest to compensate them for the hassle of having to act like a bank.

 Potential disadvantages of a carry-back mortgage

 The biggest disadvantage of agreeing to carry-back a mortgage is that you are taking a risk.
 There is a risk that the buyer may stop making regular payments on the home, at which point you would be responsible for initiating foreclosure proceedings.